-Staff members are paid on the 15th of each month.
-The district requires direct deposit of paychecks to designated financial institutions.
-Staff who wish to activate or modify their direct deposits must contact the district office.
-The school district will email staff paystubs to the employee email account each month.
+Staff members are paid on the 15th of each month, unless the 15th falls on a weekend or a holiday, then staff members will be paid on the last working day prior to the 15th.
+The district provides direct deposit of paychecks to designated financial institutions.
+Otherwise, paychecks will be delivered personally at school or mailed to the address on file in the district office.
+Staff who wish to activate or modify their direct deposits or who wish to have paychecks mailed to a different address must contact the district office.
+The school district will mail staff paychecks to the last address on file for each employee during months when school is not in session.
 Employees shall not be paid in advance under any circumstances.

 All required deductions, such as for federal, state, and local taxes, retirement contributions, and all authorized voluntary deductions, such as for insurance or union dues, will be withheld automatically from your paychecks.
 Garnishments are legal proceedings imposed by a court of law upon the school district requiring payment to a third party of monies earned by district employees.
 The school district will accept all legal garnishments and tax levies against wages in compliance with state and federal law.
 An employee's pay will be held upon receipt of a garnishment until a court order is issued indicating satisfaction of the indebtedness or until ordered to surrender the monies to the court or its agent.
 The school district prohibits improper pay deductions, and employees shall be reimbursed for any improper pay deductions.
 If you believe that an improper deduction has been made to your pay, you should immediately report this information to your direct supervisor, payroll personnel, or the Superintendent.
 Staff members, by their signature on the acknowledgement page of this handbook, authorize the school district to withhold such sums from their paychecks as necessary to cover property damage, cash shortages or other amounts owed to the school district by the employee.